rlivingsus/misc/AllBooks.md

 - Parazynski, Scott: The Sky Below (kindle)
 - Patterson, Kerry: Crucial Conversations Tools for Talking When Stakes are High
 - Paul, Annie Murphy: The Extended Mind
+- Peale, Norman: The Power of Positive Thinking
 - Pene du Bois, William: The Twenty-One Balloons
 - Pentecost, Kate: That Dark Infinity
 - Perlroth, Nicole: This is How They Tell Me the World Ends: The Cyberweapons Arms Race